Policies and Procedures

 Diving Well

 Only individuals (no matter what age) who are able to swim 25 meters are permitted in the diving well.
 IRC lifeguards and management reserve the right to ask anyone to leave the diving well who appears to be unable to safely swim at that depth.
-In addition, individuals who use the diving boards must observe the following rules:

 • Children must be at least four feet tall (as marked on stand) to use the diving board closest to the bathhouse;